 Principal Areas of Practice:

 As one of the first-of-its-kind in Africa, we have led several International Trade initiatives since the launch of its practice.
-Representative engagements include advising:
+Representative transactions include advising:

 In connection with the filing of a Reference to the East African Court of Justice (EACJ) to challenge an assessment by the Uganda Revenue Authority in respect of goods manufactured by OLA Energy’s sister company in Kenya and imported by OLA Energy.
 The imposition of duties on goods manufactured in Kenya is contrary to the Treaty for the establishment of the East African Community and the Common market and Customs union protocols arising therein.